top of page

 Furthermore, emerging economies face enormous pressure to reduce emissions while developing their economies.
 Unfortunately – with very few exceptions - the private sector is not sufficiently engaged in carbon accounting or signing up to net zero and they do not have the tools to do so.

 The JIM foundation aims to fill this gap through the Joint Impact Model (JIM).
-The JIM is a web-based tool which enables the reporting and assessment of systemic impact indicators such as jobs, contribution to GDP, and greenhouse gas emissions related to investments of financial institutions.
+The JIM is a web-based tool which enables the reporting and assessment of systemic impact indicators such as jobs, contribution to GDP, and greenhouse gas emissions related to investments of financial institutions, as well as measure the climate risk of the portfolio.

 Check out more information about the Joint Impact Model